ThinkDataEd/student/docs/unit1/lesson16.md

 3. <strong style="color: red;">What variables did Rosa collect?
 What were the values of those variables?</strong>

-4. <strong style="color: red;">In your IDS journal, write out what the original data must have looked like.</strong>
+4. <strong style="color: red;">In your IDS journal, summarize Rosa’s findings in one table that shows totals.
+Use your knowledge of data structures from [Lesson 2](lesson2.md), especially organizing in rows and columns.</strong>

 5. Today you will be looking at associations in categorical variables.

-6. In your IDS journal, summarize Rosa’s findings in one table that shows totals.
-Use your knowledge of data structures from [Lesson 2](lesson2.md), especially organizing in rows and columns.

-7. There are many ways to organize the data.
+6. There are many ways to organize the data that Rosa collected.

-8. Select a few data tables to display and share with the entire class.

-9. Explain the *Anonymous Author* strategy to students (see [Instructional Strategies](../IDS_Curriculum_v_5.0/4_IDS_Teacher Resources_v_5.0/TR_Instructional Strategies.pdf) in [Teacher
-Resources](../download/resources.md)).

-10. Display the data tables and ask students to engage in the *Anonymous Author* strategy.
-You may want to start the discussion by asking about the total number of students Rosa surveyed.

-11. Make sure the last data table you display correctly shows a **two-way frequency table**.
+7. The table below shows a **two-way frequency table**.
 A two-way frequency table displays the data that pertains to two categories from one group.
 One category is represented in rows and the other is represented in columns.
-In this exercise, the group is a class of art students.
+This **two-way frequency table** represents the data Rosa collected from the students in her art class.

     **Cat Ownership and Instruments**